4KiB/vendored-v/README.md

   another/path/0002.patch
 ```

-The `.vendor` line can have an optional trailing slash, i.e. `+patch` or
+When referencing directories, the line can have an optional trailing slash for
-`+patch/` for readability that the reference is to a directory.
-The directory
+readability, i.e. `+patch` or `+patch/`.
+The directory layout mirrors that of
-layout mirrors that of the repository.
-Files ending in `.patch` apply within
+the repository.
+Files ending in `.patch` apply within the listed directory,
-the listed directory, otherwise copy over as-is.
-If the reference is to a file
+otherwise copy over as-is.
+If the reference is to a file and not a directory,
-and not a directory, then it is a relative path to copy into the project root.
+then it is a relative path to copy into the project root.

 Further, it's important to discard .git to (a) keep the resulting repository
 from getting too large and (b) avoid confusing `git` by nesting projects.
 The